wasmerio/wasmer-js/README.md

 ### Deno

-This package is published in Deno in the `wasm` package, you can import it direclty with:
+This package is published in Deno in the `wasm` package, you can import it directly with:

 ```ts
 import { init, WASI } from 'https://deno.land/x/wasm/wasi.ts';